-In the baseline scenario, CO_2 emissions are produced using fossil fuels for metal production (especially iron and steel).
+In the baseline scenario, CO2 emissions are produced from the use of fossil fuels in metal production (especially iron and steel).

-In the project scenario, in metal production, CO2 emissions are reduced by implementing processes or activities that displace the use of fossil fuels.
+In the project scenario, CO2 emissions are reduced in metal production by implementing processes or activities that displace the use of fossil fuels.